Skip to main content

 The process is simple - just show up, there is no need for an appointment or a referral.

 The clinic serves adults, kids, teens, families and couples and can help with a broad variety of challenges your family is facing.
-A francophone clinician is available at both of these clinics each month.
-The Youth Counsellor will be available only on the 1st Wednesday of the month.
+A francophone clinician is available upon request.
+The Youth Counsellor will be available only on the first Wednesday of the month.

 • PMFRC Mental Health Services

 Confidential short-term crisis support to guide military families through difficult situations.
-We offer a wide range of mental health services for Military families including:
+We offer a wide range of mental health services for Military families in Petawawa including:

 • child and youth counselling